Lenigobrick/YourStreamDeck/schematic/List_Components.md

 - Case x1

 > [!TIP]
 > Personally, I bought everything on Aliexpress.
-So all Amazon stuffs have never been ordered and tested by my me :)
+So all Amazon stuffs have never been ordered and tested by me :)